Van Andel Institute

 Van Andel Institute (VAI) is a 501(c)(3) nonprofit biomedical research and science education organization in Grand Rapids, Michigan.
 VAI was founded by Jay and Betty Van Andel in 1996.

 The institute's research focuses on cancer epigenetics and Parkinson's disease.
 Its educational efforts support teacher development and science education from early elementary through the doctoral level.

-David Van Andel, son of Jay and Betty, has served as CEO and chairman of the board since 1996.
+David Van Andel, son of Jay and Betty, has been CEO and chairman since 1996.

 Research

 Van Andel Research Institute (VARI) scientists study the epigenetic, genetic, cellular and structural basis of cancer and Parkinson's disease as well as osteoarthritis, neurofibromatosis type 1, Alzheimer's disease, prion diseases, Ewing sarcoma and other conditions.

 As of 2023, Van Andel Institute has more than 500 employees.

 Center for Epigenetics

 The Center for Epigenetics was established in 2014 and is led by Peter Jones.
 Scientists in the Center focus on identifying epigenetic mechanisms in health and disease states, and translating their findings into new treatments for cancer and neurodegenerative diseases.